 Cons of Square POS

-As mentioned, Square POS’s flat rate pricing structure can become costly as businesses scale up and grow.
+- Higher fees: As mentioned, Square POS’s flat rate pricing structure can become costly as businesses scale up .
 The system charges a higher percentage on transactions than many other payment processing solutions.

-Numerous complaints about Square’s lack of support and customer service have been made public.
-Square POS does not offer phone support (and only limited chat support for their basic plan), which can be a significant issue for businesses that experience technical difficulties or face unexpected disruptions like a square pos outage.
+- Lack of customer support and service: Numerous complaints about Square’s poor customer support and service have been made public.
+Square POS does not offer phone support (and only limited chat support for their basic plan), which can be a significant issue for businesses that experience technical difficulties or an outage.

 The more I learn to use KORONA POS, and with the help of awesome customer support, the more I believe this POS system could be a very good fit for many types of businesses out there.
 What I love the most about this software is the 24/7 customer service and reporting function which are very easy to use.